Words by Jené Gutierrez

 You won’t immediately know you’ve lacerated your vagina.
 Look down at your legs.
 You will see an alarming amount of B-L-O-O-D streaming down your inner thighs and into your boots.
 Later, you will learn this is because of the concentrated amount of blood vessels that comprise this delicate area, but at this moment think you are dying.
 Breathe easy.
 You are not dying.
 (Not yet, anyway.)

 You still don’t know you’ve lacerated your vagina.
-The pain is a dull ache in the general area of your vagina and as you felt nothing but maybe a slight discomfort upon impact, your brain’s argument that you are bleeding internally and probably dying is strengthening.
+The pain is a dull ache in the general area of your vagina and as you felt nothing but maybe a slight discomfort upon your bicycle crash’s impact, your brain’s argument that you are bleeding internally and probably dying is strengthening.

 Call 911.
 It’s okay to hesitate since you have no insurance and hate to be a bother to people, but give in.
 You need help.
 You are, in fact, bleeding profusely from an unknown area.